a sonoma garden

 Garden Friendly Detergents and Soap

 I remember from way back to an old college class that I took that using detergents and soaps that contain phosphorus can harm the waterways by helping grow algae.
 Phosphorus acts as a fertilizer, which at first sounds great.
 If it’s a fertilizer why wouldn’t you want to add it to your garden?
-Well probably for the same reason that you don’t use Miracle Grow, right you Organic Gardeners?
+Well probably for the same reason that you don’t use Miracle Grow if you are into organic gardening, right?
 Adding synthetic fertilizers strips the soil of its natural nutrients eventually, so you become dependent on using synthetic fertilizers to add nutrients to the soil.
 Better to add manure, cover crops and compost to your soil and keep the phosphorus filled detergents out.

 When you look for a safe detergent for using when you channel your laundry water into your garden, you want to closely examine the label.
 Just because it states that the ingredients are ‘plant-based’ doesn’t necessarily mean that the product is harmless.
 Nor does biodegradable mean that it’s going to biodegrade in a safe and short amount of time.
 Even harmful chemicals are designed to biodegrade at some point.
 Most eco-looking detergents and soaps carry those terms, so what in the heck can you use and who can you trust?